dgerosa/scientificcomputing_bicocca_2023/README.md

 For students enrolled in the Physics and Astronomy PhD at Milano-Bicocca, this class awards 2 CFU (16 hours).

-TBC.
-Likely going to be between mid-November and mid-December 2023.
+Class times TBC, likely between mid-November and mid-December 2023.

 ## Resources